liprin1129/DataAnalyst/HomeWork/3. Data Wrangling/writeup.md

 #### 1.3.
 Key and value of tag attributes

-To know whether the elements are meaningfule, in other words which information is the most dominant, I counted their children based on tag names.
+To know whether the elements are meaningfule, in other words what kind of information in elements is the most dominant, I counted their children based on tag names.

 node                        | relation                  | way
 --------------------------- | ------------------------- | ----------------------